Computing with B-series: Applications of B-series to Runge-Kutta methods

 We can set up the ODE system as follows:

 After setting $A, b$ to the coefficients of the explicit Euler method, we can compute the modified equation to any desired order with the command:

 Computing just the $\order(h)$ terms yields

 which agrees with what is presented in \cite{hairer2013geometric}.
-Solving \eqref{LVh1} to high accuracy yields a result that agrees well with the numerical solution from the explicit Euler method when $h$ and $t$ are not too large.
-In Figure \ref{fig:LVh1} we show the result of integrating the modified equation up to $t=10$; now the first-order modified equation becomes inaccurate but the second-order equation still gives an accurate result on this scale.
+Solving \eqref{LVh1} to high accuracy yields a result that agrees well with the numerical solution from the explicit Euler method when $h$ and $t$ are not too large; see Figure \ref{fig:LVh1}.
+In Figure \ref{fig:LVh2} we show results obtained with a slightly larger step size; now the first-order modified equation becomes inaccurate but the second-order equation still gives an accurate result on this scale.
 If the step size or final time is taken larger, more terms are required in order to obtain a modified equation that agrees with the numerical solution, as shown in Figures \ref{fig:LVh3} and \ref{fig:LVh4}.
 Even for small step sizes, several terms may be required to obtain good accuracy over longer times, as shown in Figure \ref{fig:LVh4}, where we have included terms up to $\order(h^5)$.